Old Stone House

 The real Suter’s Tavern was located four blocks away, torn down around 1907 to make way for a huge trash incinerator.
 The incinerator is now used as a movie theater and has a historic plaque noting the historic significance of the site.

 The Old Stone House is a museum that showcases pre-Revolutionary housing conditions.
+It also has a surprisingly large (narrow but deep) garden back yard.
 The property is a quirky time capsule, and we’re lucky to have it.

 Know Before You Go